billbertking1/Sky-Of-Grind/README.md

  - Thanks to Diatonius1 for helping us as an artist for the pack.
  - Thanks to WithersChat for helping us with texturing and other help.
 (All the Infinity Material Set Items.)
  - Thanks to Jamiscus for the heavy plating textures.
+ - Thanks to Cosmic Frontiers/Cosmic Core for some textures.